EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 Feel free to play with the other [examples](https://github.com/EddyTheCo/Qclient-IOTA/tree/main/examples).
 The purpose of these posts is to create a community around the Shimmer ecosystem.
 A community that shares knowledge and contributes to the development  of applications that trust the  Shimmer nodes.
-Find bugs, typos, learn and teach us what you know by contributing!
+Find bugs, and typos, learn, and teach us what you know by contributing!
 In future posts, I will explain my understanding of the different Outputs used in the [Stardust Protocol](https://blog.shimmer.network/stardust-upgrade-in-a-nutshell/) and how these can be used.
 Please let me know in the comments if you find it useful.
-Let me know your doubts about the Stardust protocol, the Layer 1 of Shimmer, and Shimmer++.
+Let me know your doubts about the Stardust protocol, Layer 1 of Shimmer, and Shimmer++.

 ## Watch the video!